How to Wash a Hat in the Washing Machine

 “Pills” are little, hard balls of lint that may be found on many items of clothing, including sweaters, gym gear, and even your beloved pair of jeans.

 Are you ready to learn more about home hacks, appliance advice, and more?

 Was this article helpful?
 Pass it on

 You’ll never have to be concerned about them shrinking or becoming faded again.
-Follow the methods outlined below to guarantee that your headwear are kept clean and looking as good as they did when they were first purchased.

 Before Washing: Get to Know Your Hat